rsarky/Mammographic-Mass/report.md

 From the data we can observe that all the categorical features have been transformed into ordinal features.
-For attribues such as shape and margin which are nominal ordering does not make sense.
+For attributes such as shape and margin which are nominal, ordering does not make sense.
 Thus we one hot encode these attributes.

 ### Using One Hot Encoding to Handle Categorical data